| | Danish Audio ConnecT CT1 Audio

 the notch in the mounting-panel hole.
 The header pins allow you to make

-connections by hardwire, a header socket,
+by hardwire, a header socket,

 soldering to a circuit board, or, I suppose, a wirewrap (Photo 3).